 Sometimes developers forget to change the META tags while creating a new content page since most of them copy from a previously created page.
 This is not going to take much time.

 5. Never change or rename the URL names before crosschecking:

-URLS are backbone of SEO.
-For long term SEO campaigns and if a site is doing very well its only because of the domain popularity and that’s the reason still many websites still retain their old sites.
+URLS are the backbone of SEO.
+For long term SEO campaigns and if a site is doing very well its only because of the domain popularity and that’s the reason many websites still retain their old sites.

 The URL names of a website should not be changed before checking whether the site is optimized for SEO.
 Even if a client insists, make sure you warn the client mail stating that the traffic will be lost, before making the change.